Mindfulness and technology: Mobile

 Mobile meditation applications like Calm, Headspace and MyLife have over a million users and are increasing in popularity.
 Swedish Researchers found that downloading and using the applications for eight weeks made little to no difference for people with major depression and anxiety.
 They did, however, see improvements with a subgroup with mild levels of depression.
+Mindfulness apps are also associated with a range of challenges to engagement.

 Disconnectionists

 Criticisms of the slow technology movement are similar to the slow-food movement; it lacks understanding of global scope, and as an individualistic response will not answer the actual problems in technology.
 This movement has been dubbed by critics as disconnectionists.
 Mindfulness in technology has been criticized as being less about restoring self and more about stifling autonomy that technology inspires.
 Anti-disconnectionists state mindfulness and the expressed need to disconnect from technology and the modern world can be accused of being a nostalgia-manipulating marketing tactic and maybe a technological form of conservatism.
 Critics state that the labeling of digital connection as debasing and unnatural is in direct proportion to the rapidity of adoption.
 Thus it is depicted as a dangerous desire and toxin to be regulated.
 This argument itself can be tied back to rationalization, Walter Benjamin on aura, Jacques Ellul on technique, Jean Baudrillard on simulations, or Zygmunt Bauman and the Frankfurt School on modernity and the Enlightenment.
 Critics state that disconnectionists see the Internet as having normalized or enforced a repression of an authentic self in favor of a social media avatar.
 Thus reflecting the desire to connect with a deeper self, which may itself be an illusion.
 The pathologization of technology use then opens the door for Foucault's idea of "normalization" to be applied to technology in similar fashion as other social ills, which then can become a concept around which social control and management can be applied.